Yossi Sheffi: Media appearances

-In 2010 Sheffi participated in CNBC’s Executive Vision program dealing with global logistics.
+In 2010 Sheffi participated in CNBC's Executive Vision program dealing with global logistics.
 He explained the role of logistics software in creating the efficiency of the global logistics companies.

-On November 2010, Sheffi was interviewed on Bloomberg Television in a segment dealing with air security cargo.
+In November 2010, Sheffi was interviewed on Bloomberg Television in a segment dealing with air security cargo.
 He analyzed the possibilities and costs of increased cargo scanning on cargo planes.

-On December Sheffi was interviewed on CNN’s Anderson Cooper 360, explaining the reasons for the airline delays that hit the US Northeast.
+On December Sheffi was interviewed on CNN's Anderson Cooper 360, explaining the reasons for the airline delays that hit the US Northeast.
 A more complete explanation was published by the MIT Press blog.

 In 2010, Sheffi weighed in on the question of security for international flights that cross but do not touch down in the United States in The Washington Post.
 "We have tens of millions of packages flying almost every night," Sheffi said. "…There has to be a balance between acceptable risk and economics."

 In 2019, at an MIT faculty meeting, Sheffi defended MIT's decision to take money from convicted sex offender Jeffrey Epstein, arguing that "MIT did nothing illegal" and comparing those who said MIT should have categorically refused the money to "children who only deal in absolutes."